memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 ### **Predict**

-Predict method takes two arguments, **src_vertex** and **dest_vertex**, and predicts whether there is an edge between them or not.
+The `predict` method takes two arguments, **src_vertex** and **dest_vertex**, and predicts whether there is an edge between them or not.
 It supports an `“actual”` prediction scenario when the edge doesn’t exist and the user wants to predict whether there is an edge or not but also a scenario in which there is an edge between two vertices and the user wants to check the model’s evaluation.

 #### Input
 - `src_vertex: mgp.Vertex` -> Source vertex of the edge